 The remarkable visual capabilities of Tableau are what it is known for.
 Tableau is developed to read and handle complex data formats and computations to produce required data blending and dashboarding to present you with extremely insightful data visualizations in the form of understandable graphs and charts.
 The researchers say that visuals are more impactful on memory than numbers and words.
 Consequently, Tableau seems to have made analyzing data easier, which otherwise would very confusing through the traditional spreadsheets.

 Tableau Software offers the easy, "drag and drop" way of creating data visuals.
-Even a beginner can get hands-on the software in very less time.
+Even a beginner can get hands-on software in very little time.
 The interface is built to handle endless variations with an additional capability of warning you for visuals against the best practices.

 Tableau's performance is great with large chunks of data.
 While the software is processing the big data, the dashboard manages to handle the load and there will be no performance drop seen with any of the user tools.
 This high performance with data visualization makes it one of the popular tools with a considerably large market.

 As a BI tool, Tableau is built with support for many common data sources used in the industry.
 Tableau can establish and manage the connections with HADOOP, SAP, and DB Technologies, increasing the radius of capabilities of the software tool as a whole.
 This improves the application performance of the software, enabling it to handle all sorts of data storage.

 As a developer or a data scientist, it is not the best practice to completely rely on a tool for every process associated with data analytics.
 Sometimes, we feel the need to write our own scripts to perform some specific tasks on the data.
 Tableau, thus, supports Python and R. You can write scripts and run it on Tableau.
 Sometimes, this will perform the initial data cleansing task, hence reducing the load on Tableau.
-However, Python is not the natively supported language on Tableau.
+However, Python is not the natively supported language in Tableau.